jdittrich/userNeedResearchBook/text/04_dataAnalysis.md

 * The participants often drew the cooking process with a slightly wiggly line: There were usually little problems or uncertainties that participants needed to solve.
 * One participant spoke about a case that went wrong.
 Although it was only mentioned by one participant, I found it interesting for two reasons: the inclusion showed that processes are not predetermined, and it also showed that errors are not a general error, but are fixed.

-By creating a summary diagram you can present your findings in a form that is quick to grasp and maintains a link to the original diagrams that our participants drew.
+By creating a summary diagram, you can present your findings in a form that is quick to grasp and maintains a link to the original diagrams that our participants drew.

 I mentioned previously, that you can intertwine analysis of diagrams and notes.
 In this section I covered diagrams; next I show how to make sense of research notes.

 ## A process for making sense of notes

 Your notes are data in written form, maybe with some occasional sketches.
-I will demonstrate a method to analyze your notes in depth.
+I will demonstrate a method to analyze your notes in-depth.
 In contrast to the methods for analyzing diagrams, this is more complex.
 However, it is a very powerful method that allows going beyond the data to create meaningful interpretations that can guide future design work.

 ### Organize notes hierarchically